 Investors can also own real property through a foreign corporation.
 This usually means any gain upon the sale is taxed at 35%.
 Although many non-resident aliens elect to purchase real estate under this method to avoid income and estate taxes, it is not as easy to accomplish in practice.

-Another way to invest is by owning a domestic corporation, which generally will be considered a United States Real Property Holding Corporation (USRPHC), and can get treated as a domestic corporation by holding U.S. real estate in order to avoid a 35% withholding tax.
+Another way to invest is by owning a domestic corporation, which generally will be considered a United States Real Property Holding Corporation (USRPHC), and can get treated as a domestic corporation by holding U.S. real estate to avoid a 35% withholding tax.

 Beyond forming a corporation, investors can enter into a partnership.
 This usually results in a lower income tax burden since individual tax rates on capital gains are typically lower.
 If this is done through an LLC, personal liability may also be limited.